Career Training: Manufacturing

-Students in this program will be provided with expert knowledge, high-tech skills, and hands-on experience from industry experts delivering extensive, relevant instruction in classrooms and fully-equipped labs.
+Students in this program are provided with expert knowledge, high-tech skills, and hands-on experience from industry experts delivering extensive, relevant instruction in classrooms and fully-equipped labs.

-Introduction to Industrial Maintenance Course (Beginning on March 6)
+Introduction to Industrial Maintenance Course (Beginning Fall 2019)

 During this course, students are introduced to the essential skills and knowledge necessary to support facility and equipment maintenance.
 Tools, electrical controls, mechanical systems, and preventive maintenance are introduced in a tactile learning environment, where students will practice what they are taught.
-Students will also participate in Workplace Excellence, a module designed to help students understand and deliver what employers want in an employee, to prepare for success in the workplace.
+Student will also participate in Workplace Excellence, a curriculum design to help students understand and deliver what employers want in an employee, to prepare for success in the workplace.

 Course Topics Include: